How is the violent unrest in New Caledonia impacting global nickel prices?

 Riots erupted after French lawmakers approved changes to the French Constitution that would allow residents who have lived in New Caledonia for 10 years to vote in provincial elections.

-Kanaks are seeking independence for the archipelago of 270,000 people, while many descendants of colonizers and other non-indigenous people who have settled on the island want to remain part of France.
+Kanaks are seeking independence for the archipelago of 270,000 people, while many descendants of French and other non-Indigenous people who have settled on the island want to remain part of France.

 On May 15, France declared a 12-day minimum state of emergency on the island .
 It rushed in 1,000 troops to reinforce security forces that lost control of some parts of the capital, Nouméa.